-- Work typically involves tasks that are different but allow for the use of similar skills and knowledge. - Complexity of work relates to the implementation of therapeutic recreational and social programming for clients.
-Work involves providing assistance regarding the planning, development and implementation of leisure, social and therapeutic recreation services, based on individual client needs.
+- Work typically involves tasks that are different but allow for the use of similar skills and knowledge. - Complexity of work relates to the planning and supervising activities of a therapeutic recreational and social program under the direction of a regional coordinator.
+Work involves planning, developing and implementing leisure, social and therapeutic recreation services based on assessed, individual client needs.
 Develops a variety of individual and group activities for clients. - Problems typically have obvious solutions which can be addressed by following procedures/guidelines.
-Occasionally, problems require problem definition and analysis, and can be solved in a team setting. - Typical complexities include working with unique clients with different needs, helping to develop or make adjustments to existing or new programs to fit every client's needs, ensuring the safety of all clients participating in programming, and providing quality programs with a high number of clients. - Complexities tend to be solved by obtaining advice and guidance from other employees (i.e. Recreation Development Specialist), manager, reference manuals, and policies and procedures.
+Occasionally, problems require problem definition and analysis, and can be solved in a team setting. - Typical complexities include working with unique clients with different needs, helping to develop or adjust existing or new programs to fit every client's needs, ensuring the safety of all clients participating in programming, and providing quality programs with a high number of clients. - Complexities tend to be solved by obtaining advice and guidance from other employees (i.e. Regional Coordinator), manager, reference manuals, and policies and procedures.